Graduate Assistantship FAQs

 Yes, depending on availability of positions and preference of supervisor.

-No, special considerations can be made for a telephone or Skype interview.
+No, special considerations can be made for a telephone or Skype interview, but attendance is encouraged.

 No. The process is based on mutual selection – the office has to choose you, too.
 You will know what interviews you will receive before you commit to participating.